RavinduLakshanMalawalaArachchi/Page-vist-counter-wordpress-plugin/README.md

 # Page-vist-counter-wordpress-plugin
 Site Visit Counter is a simple yet powerful WordPress plugin designed to track and display the number of visits to your website.
 With customizable display settings and a smooth loading animation, this plugin provides a visually appealing way to show your site's popularity directly on the homepage.

-Sure!
-Here’s a detailed description for your Site Visit Counter plugin that you can use:

 ---